Event Recap: Boston’s Hidden Histories

 In the News: Professor Rotjan’s Urban Coral Project

-Virtual Reality & Urban Ecology Teleport to Experience Urban Infrastructure on Dorchester Ave, Boston
+Virtual Reality & Urban Ecology Teleport to Experience Urban Infrastructure on Dorchester Avenue

 On October 25th, PhD candidates Yaxiong Ma and Jessica Wright demonstrated their virtual reality project on urban underground infrastructure.
-With the guidance of BU Earth & Environment professors Sucharita Gopal and Nathan Phillips, the two explored how to create a greener and more coordinated infrastructure system.
-Click here to learn more about their project.
+With the guidance of BU Earth & Environment professors Sucharita Gopal and Nathan Phillips, the two explored how to create a coordinated infrastructure system.
+Through a virtual reality headset created by Ma, users can teleport to four different views of Dorchester Avenue in […]

 IOC Partners with Questrom and Arup for Executive Program

-The Boston University Initiative on Cities partnered with the Questrom School of Business and Arup, an urban consulting firm, to develop and host a six month experiential program for urban executives.
-Twenty-five students from major global cities convened in Boston from October 30th to November 3rd.
-The program, titled “Cities: Navigating Urban Power and Influence,” […]
+The Boston University Initiative on Cities partnered with the Questrom School of Business and Arup to develop and host a six-month experiential program for urban executives.
+Arup is an independent firm of designers, planners, engineers, consultants and technical specialists, working across every aspect of today’s built environment.
+Twenty-five students from major global cities convened in […]